SimBri/org.openhab.binding.zwave/doc/thermofloor/zmrelay_0_0.md

 # Heatit ZM Single Relay 16A
 This describes the Z-Wave device *ZM Relay*, manufactured by *ThermoFloor* with the thing type UID of ```thermofloor_zmrelay_00_000```.

-The device is in the category of *Battery*, defining Batteries, Energy Storages.
+The device is in the category of *Power Outlet*, defining Small devices to be plugged into a power socket in a wall which stick there.

 ![ZM Relay product image](https://opensmarthouse.org/zwavedatabase/1440/image/)